SusannaManca/Python-1.1/README.md

 Work with condition statements in Python, including operators, and branching \
 Work with the loop statements in Python, including for-loop and while-loop \
 Understand functions and variables \
-Work with functions and variables
+Work with functions and variables \
+Exception Handling